-At Illustra Dermatology, we take a comprehensive approach to acne treatments.
+At Illustra Dermatology, we take a comprehensive approach to acne treatments at our office in the Bay Area.
 While there are multiple over-the-counter and at-home remedies that promise results, these products are often not physician prescribed and in many instances, they only contain trace amounts of helpful ingredients.
 The good news is that if addressed early and properly, acne is treatable.
 Treating acne may involve the use of multiple products in combination to address the main causes of acne such as sebaceous (oil) gland hyperactivity, hormonal changes, comedone (whitehead/blackhead) formation, and inflammation.

 DIET AND SUPPLEMENTS

 For select individuals, diet can play a role in acne development.
 Some studies show an association between high glycemic foods (carbohydrates), sugar, and dairy products.
-However, we don’t recommend restrictive diets.
+However, our acne treatment professionals in the Bay Area don’t recommend restrictive diets.
 In general, a balanced diet that includes fruits, vegetables, and whole grains is best for your health and may improve your acne.
 If you choose to reduce your dairy intake, skim milk is worse than whole milk for acne.
 We recommend avoiding supplements such as whey protein, vitamins B6/B12, iodine, and muscle-building supplements unless prescribed by a doctor.